childmindresearch/BenchmarkFC/docs/LOG.md

 ## 2025-05-25

 Decided to add precision SPIs back in, since they are most related to sparse autoregressive SPIs, and they show some differences in pattern in Zhen-Qi's paper.

+## 2025-05-28

+Precision estimators perform similarly to covariance in terms of behavioral prediction, although some maybe marginally worse.

+Writing documentation:

+- README.md
+- Comments in the justfile
+- Rough methods writeup in `docs/METHODS.md`

+Finalized initial list of skarf functions to evaluate (a long time to wait for this, I know 😅).

+- cov_empirical
+- cov_graphicallasso
+- prec_empirical
+- prec_graphicallasso
+- linear_ols
+- linear_ridge
+- linear_lasso
+- linear_enet
+- linear_lasso-pos
+- linear_enet-pos
+- linear_pls
+- linear_pca-ridge

+We have two each for six categories: covariance, precision, least-squares (ols and ridge), sparse linear, positive, factorized

+I wanted to include `GraphicalLassoCV` especially since it explicitly aims to estimate the graph, and is therefore a close comparison (Varoquax et al., 2010).

+Implemented script to compute these matrices for HCP.
+Also included a VAR evaluation with train/val/test splits where train = same run, val = same session, test = across session.

+Launched the job for lags 0, 1.

+## 2024-05-29

+Added script for evaluating behavioral prediction for the skarf matrices.
+Considered generalizing the previous script for pyspi, but decided rather to move the shareable pieces to a module, and copy and edit.
+Less coupling and less complexity I think.